The Startup Podcast for Ambitious Entrepreneurs

 Episode 2 – Alistair Fee

 Professor Alistair Fee is a European specialist in Design Thinking and innovation.
 Over 30 years and in 60+ countries he has experimented with many aspects of creativity and innovation within organisations of all sizes.
-Alistair is a former Faculty Fellow at Stanford University, a Business Mentor at Yale Entrepreneurial Institute, a Visiting Professor at the European Business School and for 22 years and counting a pillar of inspiration and wisdom at Queen’s University Belfast.
-He is involved in many European innovation projects where he shares simple and effective global insights, liberates thinking and creates meaningful vision – all in a highly engaging way.
-Alistair enables companies, individuals and academics to think differently and approach problems in a new, better and more effective manner; always allowing for the extraordinary to be possible.
+Alistair is a former Faculty Fellow at Stanford University, a Business Mentor at Yale Entrepreneurial Institute, a Visiting Professor at the European Business School and for 22+ years a pillar of inspiration and wisdom at Queen’s University Belfast.
+He is involved in many European innovation projects where he shares simple and effective global insights, liberates thinking and creates meaningful vision.
+Alistair enables companies, individuals and academics to think differently, always allowing for the extraordinary to be possible.